ShardPhoenix/SAGame/README.txt

-Run the game by double-clicking minotaur.bat
+Run the game by double-clicking minotaur.bat (Windows) or running minotaur.sh (Linux, Mac).

 Gameplay instructions are shown in game, on the left side.